Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 The radius $r_{\rm isco}$ of the innermost stable circular orbit (isco) is determined by

-In Table \ref{table:1}, the involved physical quantities are shown for the two types of BHs.
-It indicates that for the fixed parameters $R_s=2$, $\gamma=1$, and $\Delta=0.1$, the quantum effect alway shrinks the corresponding quantities.
+In Table \ref{table:1}, the involved physical quantities are shown for the classical and quantum-corrected BHs.
+It indicates that for the fixed parameters $R_s=2$, $\gamma=1$, $\Delta=0.25$, and $\tilde{r}_0=0.5$, the quantum effect always shrinks the corresponding quantities.
+It is worth noting that the universal conjecture~\cite{Lu:2019zxb,Feng:2019zzn}